Terrace reflections

 If you would like to learn more about Terrace reflections or to discuss your ideas and questions, Please contact us on 4988 0255 or email us at publicart@portstephens.nsw.gov.au

-Current artists are all art students from Hunter River High School and through their creative skills, they have capture on paper their idea of life and culture in Raymond Terrace.
+Current artists are all art students from Irrawang High School and through their creative skills, they have captured on paper their idea of Australian native birds found in Raymond Terrace.

 To locate these pieces of art, head to the Best & Less Shop, corner of William and Sturgeon Street, Raymond Terrace.